New Ideas for Monaco: History

 In July 2022, Daniel Boéri left the Priorité Monaco party.

 On 26 October 2022, it became known that the NIM association was preparing its list for participation in the 2023 elections, which would oppose the ruling Monegasque National Union.

 On 16 January 2023, the list presented its 13 candidates for the 2023 election.

 Ideology

 Environmental, social and democratic issues in Monaco are central to the organization.
+Among the association's campaign promises was to launch a debate on abortion in Monaco, which as of 2023 still remained illegal.